 This is because Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as they would have received if the parents lived together.
 So, even when a child spends substantial time at both parents’ homes, Connecticut law presumes that the amount of child support calculated under the Connecticut Child Support Guidelines is correct for the court to order.

 Child Support Calculation in Shared Custody Cases

-Pursuant to the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”
+Under the Guidelines, in a shared physical custody situation, “the presumptive current support order shall equal the presumptive current support amount of the parent with the higher net weekly income, payable to the parent with the lower net weekly income.”